20 Letters and Correspondence

 The letter is the oldest document type in continuous use.
 A formal business letter from 2024 shares its basic structure with a formal letter from 1924: sender’s address, date, recipient’s address, salutation, body, complimentary close, signature.
 The typographic conventions are stable and well-understood, which makes the letter an ideal first document in this gallery — the requirements are clear, the expected output is recognisable, and the implementation illuminates techniques that scale to more complex documents.

 This chapter covers three variants: the formal business letter (a submission letter to a journal), the cover letter with a personal letterhead (for job applications), and mail merge (generating one letter per recipient from a CSV file).
+The general pattern follows the rest of the book: keep the source in Markdown when multiple formats matter, prefer Typst for PDF-only output, and treat specialised postal templates as edge cases rather than the default path.

 20.1 What a letter requires